 You can still use our recycling sites without a vehicle permit for your car.
 You'll need to take some ID with you, like your driving licence, that has your photo and address on.
 Take it with you every time as you may be challenged.

-This means you'll still be able to borrow somebody else's car, use a hire car, or travel as a passenger with somebody who doesn't have a permit.
+This means you're still able to borrow somebody else's car, use a hire car, or travel as a passenger with somebody who doesn't have a permit.

 If you use the tip regularly without a residents' permit, we may ask you to fill in a waste declaration form.
 This is to confirm that the rubbish is household and not commercial waste.

-Use our online form below to apply for a permit if you're using any of these vehicles to take your household waste to one of our tips:
+You need to use our online form below to apply for a van or trailer permit if you're using any of these vehicles to take your household waste to one of our tips:

 - a car with a trailer (maximum size 7' x 4')